INTRODUCTION

 INDUSTRY LIST

-The Organisation for Economic Co-operation and Development (OECD) releases I-O tables every three years.
-As such, IMPLAN follows suit and introduces those new underlying sets of industry production functions with each data set.
-The current Industry Set for 2018 International contains the 46 Industries and their respective Commodities.
+The most recent Industry Set contains the 46 Industries and their respective Commodities.
 The 46 International Industry Scheme includes 45 functional Industries, plus one added Industry - Taxes on Products Net of Subsidies (TOPS) that other Industries pay.
 This is necessary due to the data being in Basic Prices, which is slightly different from US-based models, which are in Producer Prices.

 DATA SOURCES

-All Input-Output tables come from Organisation for Economic Co-operation and Development (OECD) and include distinct I-O (transactions) matrices for each country, as well as Output, Value-Added, and Final Demand for each Industry by each Institution.
-While each country has its own Structural Matrix (SM) data, the components of the Structural Matrix (SM) will be identical across Regions.
-Additionally, all monetary values in the data are represented in US Dollars (USD), not a country's national currency.
-The OECD provides a currency conversion file to convert to and from USD to a national currency in the data set.
+All Input-Output (I-O) tables come from Organisation for Economic Co-operation and Development (OECD) and include distinct I-O (transactions) matrices for each country, as well as Industry Output, Industry Value-Added, and Final Demand for each Industry by each Institution.
+All monetary values in the data are represented in U.S. Dollars (USD), not a country's national currency.

-A variety of sources were used for demographic data (land area, population, household counts) and inter-institutional transfer payment rates (savings rates, tax rates, etc.), depending on data availability for each country from each data source.
+A variety of sources were used for demographic data (land area, population, household counts) and inter-institutional transfer payments (savings, tax, etc.), depending on data availability for each country from each data source.

 ADDITIONAL INFORMATION

-There are a few distinct differences between the data used in the US Annual Data sets and the International Product.
+There are a few distinct differences between the data used in the U.S. Core Data and the International Product.
 The majority of these differences can be attributed to Industries in the International Product.

 Unlike IMPLAN’s other products, the International Product does not include a unique Industry for retailers and wholesalers.
 In the 46 and 37 International Industry Sets, retailers and wholesalers are combined with a few other Industries like car washes and automotive repair.
 This Industry is called Wholesale and retail trade; repair of motor vehicles.
 As retail and wholesale Industries are marginable Industries, unlike car washes which are not, special attention is required when modeling Events under this Industry.
 When creating an Impact for the non-marginable Industries that are classified under this Industry (like a car wash), we recommend that you set the Margin to ‘Producer Price’ in the Advanced Fields option.
 This will ensure that no Margins are erroneously applied to the Event value.

-Lastly, there are fewer Institutions available in the International Product as compared to the US-based data.
+Lastly, there are fewer Institutions available in the International Product as compared to the U.S.-based data.
 The I-O tables from OECD only contain two Household Institutions – 'Households' and ‘Non-Profit Institutions Primarily Serving Households’ (NPISH).
 The OECD data do not separate households into multiple household income groups, so all households are included in a single Household Institution.
-The treatment of NPISH as a household does also occur in US-based data, it is just that in the US data the two are not reported separately (i.e., the NPISH account is combined with the household accounts).
+The treatment of NPISH as a household does also occur in U.S.-based data, it is just that in the U.S. data the two are not reported separately (i.e., the NPISH account is combined with the household accounts).
 Additionally, there is only one government institution in the OECD data – Government Consumption Expenditures.
-All other institutions in the Structural Matrix (SM) are the same as in the US-based data (Capital, Inventory, Domestic Trade, and Foreign Trade).
+All other institutions are the same as in the U.S.-based data (Capital, Inventory, Domestic Trade, and Foreign Trade).

 RELATED ARTICLES